dylan-profiler/visions/docs/_sources/visions/thinker/nested_set_view.rst.txt

 The subset view is a way of thinking about types, typesets and relations.
 It builds on the graph view.

-Membership
+Membership: plot set of values over the nested plot, take narrowest set that contains all values.
 Constraints (e.g. narrowest set)

-Note empty series is always generic
+Note empty series is always generic. (e.g. corresponds to everyplace in the graph)

 Root type